 Updated 2026

-Create Chicago references with real metadata lookup, author-date in-text citations, and field editing before you copy.
+Use this free Chicago citation generator to create references with real metadata lookup, author-date in-text citations, and field editing before you copy.

 Try real examples